sidrah-star/Insurance-Price-Prediction/README.md

 ## Contributions
 Contributions to this project are welcome!
 To contribute, please follow the standard GitHub workflow for pull requests.

-## Contact information
-If you have any questions or comments about this project, feel free to contact the project maintainer at prajwalgbdr03@gmail.com.

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.